 An effective way to start your research is with a source that presents an overview and identifies specific issues to help you narrow your topic.
 This will enable you to focus your topic while providing valuable background information for continuing your research.
 The following print and online sources will provide background information and topic overviews and help you to narrow your research.

 Once you have identified a topic and the issues you plan to focus on, you may find it necessary to clarify certain aspects (people, places, terminology) before continuing your research.
 Reference books (subject encyclopedias, dictionaries, and handbooks) are valuable for this purpose and can sometimes provide more detailed information than available on the Internet.
 Reference sources often include overviews or historical perspectives, define special terms, and identify key events, dates or people related to your topic.
 (The Reference collection, located on the main floor of the library, is searchable through the library Catalog.)
 Some examples of reference books: Social Issues in America; A Companion to Applied Ethics; Encyclopedia of Climate and Weather.

-The library subscribes to two online databases focusing on current issues that are useful in this respect:
+The library subscribes to online databases that are helpful in finding overviews and narrowing your topic:

-Opposing Viewpoints In Context* is a "one-stop" resource for information on controversial social issues.
-The database provides access to viewpoints articles, topic overviews, statistics, links to websites, and full-text magazines, journal, and newspapers articles.
+Opposing Viewpoints In Context is a "one-stop" resource for information on controversial issues.
+The database provides access to pro/con viewpoints, topic overviews, statistics, links to websites, and full-text articles from magazines, journals and newspapers.

 Searching for Sources

 Academic Search Complete, Gale Academic OneFile and US Major Dailies.